 - construction, reconstruction, or installation of public facilities (including street, sidewalk, and other site improvements);

 - payment of interest on the guaranteed loan and issuance costs of public offerings;

 - public works and site improvements in colonias; and

-- in limited circumstances, housing construction as part of community economic development, Housing Development Grant, or Nehemiah Housing Opportunity Grant programs.
+- in limited circumstances, housing construction as part of community economic development.

 For purposes of determining eligibility, the CDBG rules and requirements apply.
 As with the CDBG program, all projects and activities must either principally benefit low- and moderate-income persons, aid in the elimination or prevention of slums and blight, or meet urgent needs of the community.

 Commitments are limited as follows: